 Results:

 You will be able to observe the device’s behaviour under those scenarios and develop your own power and data management strategy to address potential issues.
-The paging messages received by the PicoLTE eNb show that the device is still connected or deliver idle messages when the connection is lost.
+The paging messages received by the Pico5G eNb show that the device is still connected or deliver idle messages when the connection is lost.
 These messages can be monitored with the command line interface (CLI) or API.

 3. Datalink issues caused by APN misconfiguration